Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 To Make An Appointment: Click the physician's name above for contact information.

 While many injuries and diseases to the musculoskeletal system involve a surgical solution, at some point, the vast majority of patients end up consulting a physiatrist, a physician who specializes in orthopedic rehabilitation.
 From non-operative care to post-operative treatment, physiatry has grown tremendously as a specialty over the past decade.
-The orthopedic physiatrists at Beth Israel Medical Center are leaders in their field, developing, testing and implementing rehabilitative treatments as well as creating new and better ways for individuals to train their bodies.
+The orthopedic physiatrists at Mount Sinai Beth Israel are leaders in their field, developing, testing and implementing rehabilitative treatments as well as creating new and better ways for individuals to train their bodies.

 The physiatrist's role